All Episodes

 I've got an idea.

-For whatever, doesn't matter what.
+It doesn't matter what.

-And he you know what he wants.
+And you know what he wants.

-I mean, he wants it to be that it was the greatest thing that he saved lives, but he's also clearly open to the argument of a lot of people in his base that the data doesn't support that.
+But he's also clearly open to the argument of a lot of people in his base that the data doesn't support that.

 So he's asking for better data.

-And uh I like that, because so easily he could have stuck to his guns and just said, no, it's the best thing ever, give me the Nobel Prize.
+And I like that because so easily he could have stuck to his guns and just said, no, it was the best thing ever.

 But he's not.

-He's saying, I don't know if it was good or bad, and because the data is uh sketchy, and he's demanding that they have better data.
+He's saying, I don't know if it was good or bad.

-So I don't know, whichever way that goes, I'm happy that he's asking for it.
+So, I don't know, whichever way that goes, I'm happy that he's asking for it.

-Post-millennials writing about this, that uh uh Trump might uh at least be considering giving Curtis uh Zuwa and Eric Adams, who are both running for mayor of New York, some kind of job offer to get them out of the race so that Cuomo would have a better chance of being beating Mandami the Kami.
+There are some reports that are being denied, I think, post-millennials writing about this, that Trump might at least be considering giving Curtis Zila and Eric Adams, who are both running for mayor of New York, some kind of job offer to get them out of the race so that Cuomo would have a better chance of beating Mandami the Kami.

-Um I think there's some question about whether that's real.
+I think there's some question about whether that's real.

-You know, maybe it's just something some advisors talked about, but not too serious.
+Maybe it's just something some advisors talked about, but not too serious.

-But my question was why would that be legal?
+But my question was, why would that be legal?

 Would it be legal to effectively bribe somebody to get out of a race?